Loraine Strayer: Partial Knee Replacement

 Loraine has osteoarthritis in her knee, a condition that breaks down cartilage—the tissue that covers the ends of the bones in the joint and allows them to glide smoothly.
 The cartilage damage causes the bones to rub painfully against each other.

 Eventually, Lorraine began having trouble with stairs, and she fell a few times.
 When pain started keeping her from doing the things she loved, “especially shopping,” she considered further surgery.
 “I even watched a video on total knee replacement, but I was hoping to avoid that,” Loraine recalled.
-Reading that Allegiance Health offers minimally invasive partial knee replacement for eligible candidates, Loraine was hopeful.
-She decided to consult orthopaedic surgeon Timothy Ekpo, DO.
+Reading that Henry Ford Allegiance Health offers minimally invasive partial knee replacement for eligible candidates, Loraine was hopeful.
+She decided to consult orthopedic surgeon Timothy Ekpo, DO.

 Loraine learned that a partial knee replacement is minimally invasive surgery in which only the damaged part of the cartilage and bone is removed and replaced with metal and plastic.
 This leaves as much as possible of the healthy tissue and bone intact and results in a shorter recovery time than total knee replacement.